New Years Eve In Sydney 2023-2024 Mega list

 Dance the night away at Marquee, one of Sydney’s premier nightclubs.
 Early entry (before 10pm) $79.95, General admission $99.95 (must enter before midnight)

 Many suburban events were called off in 2022, including one of the most popular at Brighton Le Sands.
-Who knows what 2023 will bring, but we will update this content as soon as they advised us of additional details.
+Some are still not back in 2023 will bring, but we will update this content as soon as they advised us of additional details.

 A fantastic choice for families, Taronga is well known for its fabulous harbour views.
 Money raised from these events is used to fund the zoo, so you are also helping a great cause.

-The event centre at Taronga Zoo will host a 5-course dinner with a 5-hour drinks package, live entertainment and a midnight fireworks view.
+Taronga Event Centre in N’Galawa Terrace will host a 5-course dinner with a 5-hour drinks package, live entertainment and a midnight fireworks view.
 Find out more and book tickets here.
+From $400

 A Family Friendly NYE in Centennial Park